xans-me/protobuff-json-benchmark/README.md

 ### CPU usage comparison

-This will create an executable `benchmark-grpc-protobuf-vs-http-json.test` and the profile information will be stored in `grpcprotobuf.cpu` and `httpjson.cpu`:
+This will create an executable `protobuff-json-benchmark.test` and the profile information will be stored in `protobuffgrpc.cpu` and `jsonhttp.cpu`:

 ```
 go test -bench=BenchmarkProtobuffGRPC -cpuprofile=protobuffgrpc.cpu